FerZelaya/backend_ToDoApp/README.md

 - Provide necessary actions to frontend app
 - Connect directly to mongoDB Atlas cluster to store all user and to dos data
+- Protect all to dos routes with JWT middleware

 ### Techs